vosaul/status.im/source/docs/run_status_node.md

 ```bash
 $ ./build/bin/statusd
 ```
-will run a regular Whisper node that joins Status production network.
+This will run a regular Whisper node that joins Status production network.

-If you need more control, you need to provide a JSON file with a custom configuration.
-The provided file will override default options.
+If you need more control, you will need to provide a JSON file with a custom configuration.
+The provided file will override any default options.

 For example, if you'd like to expose HTTP and IPC interfaces, you need to create a JSON file: